Who We Are

 The Seventh-day Adventist Church is a mainstream Protestant church with approximately 19 million members worldwide, including more than one million members in North America.
 According to "Amazing Facts" our movement has become the fastest-growing, most racially diverse Protestant church in the world.

-We seek to enhance quality of life for people everywhere and let them know that Jesus is coming again soon.
+We seek to enhance the quality of life for people everywhere and let them know that Jesus is coming again soon.

 The Seventh-day Adventists movement is the result of the Protestant conviction "Sola Scriptura" — the Bible as the only standard of faith and practice for Christians.